 - IB Diploma Programme (IBDP) for ages 16-18.

 - IB Career-related Certificate programme (IBCC) for ages 16-18

 The IB Programme is globally recognised and accepted for continuing education in American and international schools, and at universities worldwide.

-ACS Egham opened a brand new IB Diploma Centre in August 2011, which provides the following facilities:
+ACS Egham have a dedicated IB Diploma Centre, which provides the following facilities:

 - Study Space/classroom for individual and collaborative study designed to impact positively on student performance

 - Additional small classroom spaces for meetings, presentations, native language tutoring or small group activities